-Troubleshooting Tips

-Save time and money!
-Review the chart below and

-you may not need to call for service.
+Troubleshooting Tips Save time and money!
+Review the chart below and you may not need to call for service.

 Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
 Power surge. • Unplug the microwave oven, then plug it back in.
 Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
-Door not securely closed.
-Open the door and close securely.
-Control panel lighted, yet oven will not start Door not securely closed.
-Open the door and close securely.
-START pad not pressed after entering cooking selection. • Press START.
+Door not securely closed. • Open the door and close securely.
+Control panel lighted, yet Door not securely closed. • Open the door and close securely. oven will not start START pad not pressed after entering cooking selection. • Press START.
 Another selection entered already in oven and PAUSE/CLEAR pad not pressed to cancel it. • Press PAUSE/CLEAR .
 PAUSE/CLEAR was pressed accidentally. • Press START .
 Food weight not entered after selecting AUTO DEFROST. • Make sure you have entered food weight after selecting AUTO DEFROST.
-Food type not entered after pressing AUTO COOK. • Make sure you have entered a food type.
+Food type not entered after pressing AUTO COOK . • Make sure you have entered a food type.
 Microwave oven controls will not work The control has been locked.
 (When the control panel is locked, the LOCK indicator will be lit.) • Press and hold PAUSE/CLEAR for about three seconds to unlock the control.

-Things That Are Normal With Your Microwave Oven
+Things That Are Normal With Your Microwave Oven ■ Steam or vapor escaping from an the door. round ■ TV/radio interference might be noticed while using the microwave.
+Similar to the interference caused by other small

-- Steam or vapor escaping from around the door. - Light reflection around door or outer case. - Dimming oven light and change in the blower sound at power levels other than high. - Dull thumping sound while oven is operating. - TV/radio interference might be noticed while using the microwave.
+- Light reflection around door or outer case. - Dimming oven light and change in the blower sound at power levels other than high. - Dull thumping sound while oven is operating. - TV/radio interference might be noticed while using the microwave.
 Similar to the interference caused by other small appliances, it does not indicate a problem with the microwave.
 Plug the microwave into a different electrical circuit, move the radio or TV as far away from the microwave as possible, or check the position and signal of the TV/radio antenna.